General Introduction to Ocean Accounts

 E2 FG2→SG3 Pollution and residuals from broader social activity to the environment -- household waste, subsistence activity residuals, community-generated marine litter TG-3.4, TG-3.5 Emerging

-E3 FG1↔SG1 Monetary and physical flows between economic sectors and SNA assets -- supply/use tables, capital formation, depreciation, balance sheet changes TG-3.1, TG-3.3 Applied
+E3 FG1↔SG1 Monetary and physical flows between economic sectors and SNA assets -- supply/use tables, capital formation, depreciation, balance sheet changes (bidirectional: monetary flows between SNA sectors and assets run in both directions) TG-3.1, TG-3.3 Applied

 E4 FG2↔SG1 Social activities affecting or drawing upon SNA assets -- community use of public infrastructure, volunteer maintenance of coastal assets TG-3.5 Emerging